HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 === "On-Premises"
     A new configuration option is provided to control the display of timeout error messaging for users accessing anonymous site pages.
 See the Help Center topic [Configuration Service](../../deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg/cfg_svc/index.md) for more information.

-### Notice of deprecation of Textbox.io Rich Text Editor

-=== "Containers"
-    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
-See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

-=== "On-Premises"
-    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
-See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ## Digital Experience 9.5 Container Version